folio-org/okapi/doc/guide.md

 Okapi deployment registers the module with discovery automatically.

 #### Telling the proxy about the module
-Finally we need to inform the proxy module that we have a sample module that can be enabled for tenants.
+Finally we need to inform the proxy that we have a sample module that can be enabled for tenants.
 The proxy is interested in the service identifier (srvcId), so we pass "sample-module" to it.